 - Are we living in tight quarters with no space to spare?

 Things to consider about your child’s needs and those of the family include:

 - Does my child need absolute silence and removal of distractions to focus?

 - Does a child need music playing in the background and will that be entertaining everyone or plumbed through headphones?

-- Does a child need an uncluttered space to focus or do they thrive on the chaos around them?
+- How does the environment affect my child/children?
+Do they need an uncluttered space to focus or do they thrive on the chaos around them?

 - How do the kids interact with each other?